definitelynotbs/fluid-simulator/README.md

 It is only a couple of pages long, so if you are interested there is that too.

-We basically fill up a grid with "particles" that aren't actually particles, but eulerian style vectors representing the state of the fluid, then we numerically approximate their behavior under the forces described above.
+We first fill up a grid with "particles" that aren't actually particles, but eulerian-style vectors representing the state of the fluid, then we numerically approximate their behavior under the forces described above.

-The numerical method is basically just splitting the Navier-Stokes equation up into those parts that I detailed above, and then approximating their effect for a small time-step DT.
+The numerical method used consists of splitting the Navier-Stokes equation up into those parts that I detailed above, and then approximating the effect of each for a small time-step DT.

-For advection, we model it by tracing the velocities of the particles back to a different point on the field and mapping that positions current speed and other quantities(dye, temp) to the current position in the next frame.
+Advection is modeled by tracing the velocities of the particles back to a different point on the field and mapping that positions current speed and other quantities(dye, temp) to the current position in the next frame.

-Then we apply outside forces, to all fluid particles.
+Then we apply outside forces to all fluid particles.
 For my program this is just gravity.
 I tried to incorporate a boussinesq approximation to make the temperature of particles in my system significant, but it didn't really work all that well.

-Then the divergence of the field is calculated, and used in a poisson equation to calculate the pressure field for the fluid at that frame laplacian( pressure ) = div( U )
+Then the divergence of the field is calculated, and is then used in a poisson equation to calculate the pressure field for the fluid in that time-slice laplacian( pressure ) = div( U )

 Which is a linear equation of sparse matrices which is then solved numerically using numpy and used to approximate the effect of pressure on the system

 U' = U - grad ( pressure ) * dt

-Once that was all working smoothly, I put quantities of "dye" and "temperature" into the fluid which get advected along with the fluid itself and then plug those into a color map to get a visualization of the movement.
+Once that was all working smoothly, I put quantities of "dye" and "temperature" into the fluid which get advected along with the fluid itself.
+These values are then plugged into a color map to get a visualization of the system.

 Once that was working I wrote a simple User interactive program that allows the user to specify the details of the simulation- dump "dye" into the water (they can only draw with rectangles perpendicular to the axes), and swirl it up by adding "wind" into the system.

 Besides some of the linear algebra, the code is all quite simple.
-I did not have time to perfect the documentation, but its not too bad.

 I should also note that some basic code/methods were informed by the below sources; particularly with regards to the solving of the poisson equation and boundary conditions with numpy.